-The Level Crossing Removal Project (LXRP) is removing many level crossings over the next five years.
-Local residents and businesses will experience environmental impacts.
+The Level Crossing Removal Project (LXRP) is removing many level crossings over the next seven years.
+Local residents and businesses may experience environmental impacts.

 Noise impacts from level crossing removal works

 EPA has worked closely with LXRP to understand noise levels local communities might experience.
 We’ve been working with LXRP to avoid and reduce the risk of noise on local communities.

 Our Civil Construction Building and Demolition Guide (publication 1834) provides information on how to reduce the impact of noise on residents..
 Under the Environment Protection Act 2017, it is expected that noise and vibration are minimised so far as reasonably practicable at all times.
 LXRP or their contractors should notify people this noise will affect.
 LXRP or their contractors should advise when the noise will occur and how long it will go on for.